 According to the report, here’s how most consumers surveyed said they found their lawyer, ranked from highest percentage to lowest.
 A keen observer will note that the below figures add up to more than 100%—this is because prospective clients will often do more than one of these things to find you.
 Even referrals will Google you at some point, if only just to find your number.

-62% get a referral from friends or family members
+62% of clients get a lawyer referral from friends or family members

 How do you get more referrals from John Q. Public?
 Networking.
 And while the term networking can terrify shy folks, if you don’t view networking as the objective, it’s a lot less scary and sleazy.
 In fact, lose the term entirely: To me, the term means forced social events held for the purpose of career advancement.